kubeflow/examples/facial-keypoints-detection-kaggle-competition/Readme.md

 ## Step 1: Log into Docker

-Start by creating a Docker account on DockerHub.
+Start by creating a Docker account on DockerHub (https://hub.docker.com/).
 After signing up, log into Docker using your username and password at the terminal.

 ## Step 2: Build the Train image

-On your terminal navigate to the pipeline-components/train/ directory and build the train Docker image using:
+Create a new build enviornment which contains Docker installed as highlighted in step1.
+After this in your new enviornment, on your terminal navigate to the pipeline-components/train/ directory and build the train Docker image using:
 ```
 $ cd pipeline-components/train/
 $ docker build -t <docker_username>/<docker_imagename>:<tag> .